Duty free allowances: how much you can bring in

 - 200 cigarettes or 250g of other tobacco products

-If you bring in any alcohol or tobacco over your allowance, you must declare what you're importing otherwise you'll lose your duty free allowance and the alcohol and tobacco can be seized.
+If you bring in any alcohol or tobacco over your allowance, you must declare this.
+If you don't, you'll lose your duty free allowance and the alcohol and tobacco taken off you.

 Alternative allowance: beer and wine

 You can import more wine or beer if you do not bring in any spirits or tobacco goods.

 You can import the following quantities of dutiable goods as an alternative to the standard duty free allowance listed above: